axelerant/testimonials-widget/readme.txt

 == Upgrade Notice ==

+= 2.4.1 =
+* Paging is on by default, except for widgets

 = 2.3.0 =
 * `char_limit` is converted to a word limit using 6 as the average word length plus a space